 Sometimes it’s difficult to forgive each other in marriage.
-So actions can separate us.
+We’re hurt; we want them to know the depth of our pain, and often we want them to experience pain, as well.
 But it is important to find a way to forgive the apologizing spouse.
+God wants us to forgive each other.
+We see this throughout the Bible.

 Forgiving the Apologizing Spouse